-The 2018 Plan provides for the grant of incentive stock options, nonstatutory stock options, restricted stock awards, restricted stock units, stock appreciation rights and other stock-based awards.
+The 2018 Plan provides for the grant of incentive stock options, non-statutory stock options, restricted stock awards, restricted stock units, stock appreciation rights and other stock-based awards.
 The Company's officers, employees, directors and other key persons (including consultants) are eligible to receive awards under the 2018 Plan.
 The amount, terms of grants, and exercisability provisions are determined and set by the Company's Board of Directors.
-The maximum number of authorized shares to be issued under the Plan was 5,094,691.
-As of December 31, 2019, there were 805,102 shares of common stock available for future issuance.
+The maximum number of authorized shares to be issued under the Plan was 7,057,244.

+As of December 31, 2022, there were 2,805,240 shares of common stock available for future issuance.
 The term of the options may be up to 10 years, and options are exercisable in cash or as otherwise determined by the Board of Directors.
-Generally, options and restricted stock awards vest over a four -year period.
+Generally, options vest over a four-year period and restricted stock awards vest over a two, three or four-year period.